2026 week #20: SUG meeting summary

 Next Meeting

-The following notes were taken from the Tuesday, April 14th, 2026 Simulator User Group (SUG) meeting.
-These notes form a summary of the items discussed, and are not intended to be a full transcript.
-They were taken from the video recording by Pantera, embedded at the end of this summary – my thanks to Pantera for providing it.
+The following notes cover the key points from the Web User Group (WUG) meeting, held on Wednesday May 6th 2026.
+These notes form a summary of the items discussed and is not intended to be a full transcript.
+Pantera’s video is embedded at the end of this article, my thanks to her for providing it.

 Meeting Overview